xparq/NMAKE-Jumpstart/README.txt

-  (While NMAKE can execute shell commands during preproc. time to gather files or subdirs recursively anywhere, the problem is that the results of those commands can't be assigned to macros. !INCLUDE files could be created on-the-fly during preprocessing time, but that feels like an even more cumbersome and/or brittle approach than the one chosen here.)
+  (While NMAKE can execute shell commands during preproc. time to gather files or subdirs recursively anywhere, the problem is that the results of those commands can't be assigned to macros. !INCLUDE files could be created on-the-fly during preprocessing time, but only very simple ones, as the hostile "programming environment" of the !if[...]
+NMAKE directive combined with the CMD shell command-line you land on within that makes a Mars-mission feel like a dream holiday in comparison!)

-* To avoid having to name the taget modules one by one, the only sane way to enumerate them (with most make tools) is
+* To avoid having to name the taget modules one by one, especially across multiple directories, the only sane way to enumerate them (with most make tools) is

-    1. to assume a one-to-one relationship between certain source file types ("translation units" in C/C++) and corresponding target files,
+    1. to assume a 1-to-1 relationship between the (relative) paths of certain source file types (i.e. the C/C++ translation units) and their corresponding targets (i.e. object files),

-    2. and map those source names to their matching target name pairs using inference rules to compile them.
+    2. and map those source names to their matching target names to allow compiling -- via inference rules -- implicitly, identifying them by their types and locations, not their names.

   However, due to two other inabilities of NMAKE, i.e. that a) it can't do pattern-matching for paths in inference rules, and b) it can only match